knative/docs/docs/getting-started/first-source.md

     For more information on the CloudEvents Specification, check out the [CloudEvents Spec](https://github.com/cloudevents/spec/blob/v1.0.1/spec.md){target=_blank}.

-Fill out the form with whatever you data you would like to **(make sure your Event Source does not contain any spaces)** and hit the "SEND EVENT" button.
+  1. Fill in the form with whatever you data you want.
+  1. Ensure your Event Source does not contain any spaces.
+  1. Click **SEND EVENT**.

 ![CloudEvents Player Send](../images/event_sent.png)

-??? tip "Clicking the :fontawesome-solid-envelope: will show you the CloudEvent as the Broker sees it."
+??? tip "Clicking the :fontawesome-solid-envelope: shows you the CloudEvent as the Broker sees it."
     ![Event_Details](../images/event_details.png)

 The :material-send: icon in the "Status" column implies that the event has been sent to our Broker... but where has the event gone? **Well, right now, nowhere!**

 A Broker is simply a receptacle for events.
-In order for your events to be sent somewhere, you must create a Trigger which listens for your events and places them somewhere.
-And, you're in luck, you'll create your first Trigger on the next page!
+In order for your events to be sent anywhere, you must create a Trigger which listens for your events and places them somewhere.
+And, you're in luck: you'll create your first Trigger on the next page!